Singhu border lynching: Second person arrested; Victim's family demands high-level probe | Law-Order

 ''They pick up one or two incidents and say you are growing violent.
 We are not growing violent.
 We have been consistently peaceful.

-''It's the government's tactics hoping that incidents like this will weaken the movement that ultimately it will disperse but is id not going to happen.
+''It's the government's tactics hoping that incidents like this will weaken the movement, that ultimately it will disperse, but it is not going to happen.
 We will only grow stronger.
 Our core value is of non-violence,'' farmer leader Kavitha Kuruganti of the Mahila Kisan Adhikar Manch said.

-Hundreds of farmers from different parts of the country have been camping at the Delhi borders since November 26 last year, demanding the repeal of the three new farm laws.
+Hundreds of farmers, mostly from Punjab, Haryana and UP, have been camping at the Delhi borders since November 26 last year, demanding the repeal of the three new farm laws.

 While the agitating unions have been expressing fear that the laws would do away with the Minimum Support Price system, leaving farmers at the mercy of the corporations, the government has been projecting them as major agricultural reforms.